-To reach the summit, Snowfall had been lighter, and summer temperatures had been higher.
-Not only did the new snow melt each summer, but the once-permanent glacier ice thawed as well.
+To reach the summit, the couple had to cross part of the Niederjoch Glacier, which had once deeply covered much of the nearby mountains. although the Niederjoch had been gradually retreating, or thawing, since 1850, its melting like many other glaciers around the world, had greatly accelerated since 1981.
+Snowfall had been lighter, and summer temperatures had been higher. not only did the new snow melt each summer, but the once-permanent glacier ice thawed as well.

 By 1991, after an especially warm summer, the glacier that remained, which may have been more than sixty feet deep in the 1920s, was only three feet deep in some places and quite slushy in the heat.
 Still, wide gaps or fissures in the ice, called crevasses, sliced deeply through other areas.
 One misstep and the Simons could easily fall into a crevasse and be gravely, even fatally, injured.
 As a result, they climbed cautiously, taking much longer to reach the summit than they expected.